unepwcmc/raster-stats-scripts/README.md

 # 15 = no value
 ruby get_raster_stats.rb -o percentage -i 10,12,13,14,15 -f forests

-# To get the sum for Canada on carbon:
+# To get the total tonnes of carbon for Canada:
 # 16 = carbon (it is in mollewide!)
 ruby get_raster_stats.rb -o sum -i 16 -c CA -m
 ```